NCAR/HPC-Docs/docs/allocations/ncar-allocations/index.md

 Note that the annual amounts available to External Projects in the table above are tentative and can expand as external grants are awarded.
 Core-hours or GPU-hours will be shifted from the NSC pool as needed to accommodate externally funded projects.

 NSF NCAR policies and guidelines for co-sponsorship are not affected by these allocation policies.
 Co-sponsorship remains a transaction between a lab and the proposer, and the process is monitored by UCAR Budget and Planning and PACUR.
 The UCAR B&P office has approved rates for use in the proposal process.

+***Campaign Storage and External Projects.*** External Projects have two options for storage during the external award’s period of performance.
+The simplest option is to use your Lab’s Campaign Storage allocation; in this case, you should not request any Campaign Storage when submitting your External Project request.
+Alternately, dedicated Campaign Storage space during the external award can be purchased at the current rate for disk.
+You can initiate such requests by asking for Campaign Storage as part of the External Project submission.
+Long-term storage requirements should be handled separately via the [Digital Assets Services Hub](https://sundog.ucar.edu/Interact/Pages/Section/Default.aspx?Section=4256) (DASH) process and may incur additional costs.

 -----
 ## <a name="ncarallocations-ncardirector'sreserve"></a>**NSF NCAR Director's Reserve**